experius/ziggy/README.md

 ID can be e-mail or username.
 The command will attempt to find the user by username first and if it cannot be found it will attempt to find the user by e-mail.
 If ID is omitted you will be prompted for it.
 If the force parameter "-f" is omitted you will be prompted for confirmation.

+### Change Password PIM user

+    $ ziggy.phar pim:user:change-password [email|username] [password]

+ID can be e-mail or username.
+The command will attempt to find the user by username first and if it cannot be found it will attempt to find the user by e-mail.
+If ID or password is omitted you will be prompted for it.
+If the force parameter "-f" is omitted you will be prompted for confirmation.

 ## Thanks to

  * Everyone who is raising a Ziggy! https://ziggy.akeneo.com/